devsim/devsim_documentation/sphinx/source/introduction.rst

 ~~~~~~~~~~

 **Devices**
-A device refers to a discrete structure being simulated.
+A ``device`` refers to a discrete structure being simulated.
 It is composed of the following types of objects.

 **Regions**
-A region defines a portion of the device of a specific material.
+A ``region`` defines a portion of the device of a specific material.
 Each region has its own system of equations being solved.

 **Interfaces**
-Interfaces connect two regions together.
+An ``interface`` connects two regions together.
 At the interfaces, equations are specified to account for how the flux in each device region crosses the region boundary.

 **Contacts**
-Contacts specify the boundary conditions required for device simulation.
+A ``contact`` specifies the boundary conditions required for device simulation.
 It also specifies how terminal currents are are integrated into an external circuit.

 Equation assembly
 ~~~~~~~~~~~~~~~~~